 How to create content for your key customers that converts.

-This is the 3rd in a series of blogs on how to create an actionable and measurable content plan for your business.
+This is the 3rd in a series of blogs on how to create an actionable and measurable content marketing strategy for your business.

-This article looks briefly at the 2nd of the 5-pillar framework, and considers the target audience, that is for whom you are creating the content for, and how it will benefit them.
+This article looks briefly at the 2nd of the 5-pillar framework, and considers target audience(s), that is for whom you are creating the content for, and how it will benefit them.

-It’s common for businesses to have more than one different type of customer that they are trying to attract and convert over time.
-So, it’s important that your content is #curated, so that it’s #engaging, relevant, and useful for each customer #segment/ group.
+It’s common for businesses to have more than one customer segment that they are trying to attract and convert over time.
+So, it’s important that your content is #curated, so that it meets the needs and wants of each customer segment.

 Customer profiling helps you build a picture of your ideal customer(s).
 This is often referred to as a customer persona/ avatar.
 Customer profiling considers: